MadhavJivrajani/YACS/README.md

 ```

 #### Running YACS
+1. Change directory to `yacs/docker` and run `chmod +x start.sh`
-1. In the `yacs/docker` directory, run `./start.sh <scheduling policy> <no. of workers>`.
+2. In the `yacs/docker` directory, run `./start.sh <scheduling policy> <no. of workers>`.
 For eg. `./start.sh LL 3`.
-2. Enter the ID and port for each worker and then the number of requests.
+3. Enter the ID and port for each worker and then the number of requests.
-3. To inspect the logs, run `docker exec -it master bash -c "cat yacs.log"`.
+4. To inspect the logs, run `docker exec -it master bash -c "cat yacs.log"`.

 ## Design